MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 To optimize infrastructure performance, tune the performance of hardware and network components to ensure optimal operation and resource utilization.

-**Add usage limits**.
-You can implement usage limits on some workload components.
+**Add usage limits.** You can implement usage limits on some workload components.
 For example, to remove unstable pods, you can [define pod CPU and memory limits](/azure/aks/developer-best-practices-resource-management#define-pod-resource-requests-and-limits) in Azure Kubernetes Service (AKS).
 To optimize performance, you can [define memory limits in Java virtual machines (VMs)](/azure/spring-apps/concepts-for-java-memory-management).

-**Streamline infrastructure**.
-Simplify your workload to reduce the potential for interaction, dependency, and compatibility issues.
+**Streamline infrastructure.** Simplify your workload to reduce the potential for interaction, dependency, and compatibility issues.
 When you simplify your workload, you optimize resource utilization of memory, processing power, and storage.

-**Reduce load**.
-To reduce load on a workload, minimize the work or demand that's placed on an application, and enable resources to perform their primary tasks.
+**Reduce load.** To reduce load on a workload, minimize the work or demand that's placed on an application, and enable resources to perform their primary tasks.
 For example, it's common practice to avoid running security solutions within your code or on individual compute instances.
 Instead, web servers should serve HTTP requests.
 Web application firewalls and gateway resources can handle security checks.
 The following strategies help reduce the load on your workload:

 - *Eventual consistency*: Adopt an eventual consistency model to enhance performance by allowing data to be slightly dated.
 Eventual consistency reduces the immediate demand on CPU cycles and network bandwidth for constant data updates.
 - *Delegate tasks*: Delegate server tasks to clients or intermediaries, such as search indexes and caches.
 Delegate tasks like sorting data, filtering data, or rendering views.
 When you offload these tasks, you reduce the workload on your servers and improve performance.

-**Optimize the network**.
-To optimize a workload network for performance, configure and fine-tune the network infrastructure.
+**Optimize the network.** To optimize a workload network for performance, configure and fine-tune the network infrastructure.
 Ensure that the workload can operate at its highest level of efficiency.

 - *Network protocols*: Upgrade to modern protocols like HTTP/2, which enable multiple requests to be sent over a single connection.
 Modern protocols reduce the overhead of establishing new connections.